-There are three topic areas active in this PA:
+There are three topic areas active in Track 1 of this PA:

-- a) Particle Therapy Beam Delivery Improvements - b) Ultrafast Laser Technology Program - c) Energy Efficiency Improvements for Office of Science Accelerators
+- a) Particle Therapy Beam Delivery Improvements - b) Ultrafast Laser Technology Program - c) Energy and Environmental Applications of Accelerators

-Proposals should address specific research goals in only one of these topical areas.
+Proposals submitted under Track 1 should address specific research goals in only one of these topical areas.

-In addition to the standard merit criteria applied to all scientific proposals, proposals submitted will be specifically reviewed for (1) the strength and breadth of the collaborative team and (2) the quality of the technology R&D plan.
-See section V.A.2 for a detailed description of the Merit Review Criteria.
+In addition to the standard merit criteria applied to all scientific proposals, proposals submitted under Track 1 will be specifically reviewed for (1) the strength and breadth of the collaborative team and (2) the quality of the technology R&D plan.
+See section V.A.2 for a description of the Merit Review Criteria, and section V.B.2 for a description of the selection criteria.

-(a) Particle Therapy Beam Delivery Improvements Technical Contact: Michael Zisman, (301)-903-2718, Michael.Zisman@science.doe.gov
+(a) Particle Therapy Beam Delivery Improvements Technical Contact: Eric Colby, 301-903-5475, Eric.Colby@science.doe.gov